aeropic/Messier_Caldwell_RASC_OMEARA_catalog_generator/README.md

 In each catalog and especially in the Caldwell one the name of some objects are painted in orange or red.
 - orange means the object is always low on horizon (by default < 20°)
 - red means, it will never be above your horizon

+THe best season to observe each object is written in the thumbnail area.
+You may also want to filter each catalog by season just clicking of the season button. (here summer-été is selected).
 <img width="1167" height="741" alt="cata_caldwell" src="https://github.com/user-attachments/assets/835fef8c-2600-49b6-8a4c-f3ad95d90d1d" />

 you can edit the python file and change those lines according to your location :